I drove into the parking lot of a townhouse complex, feeling nervous yet excited, unqualified yet confident. My mind ran through each name and detail.

-A shot of an adrenaline and adventure kicked in.
-Instead of shaming myself for messing up, I let it go and asked the hosts welcome everyone who came.
+A shot of adrenaline and adventure kicked in.
+Instead of shaming myself for messing up, I let it go and asked the hosts to welcome everyone who came.
 I ran out to the front of the misdirected townhouse unit and greeted every stranger who approached my direction.
 If they weren’t part of the group, I’m sure they just thought I was a friendly person.
 If they were part of the group, I sent them over to the correct home.

 It meant that I was a little late and flustered once I got back to the host home, but the ice had been broken.
 We had a good laugh and it ended up being an energizing way for a bunch of strangers to start getting to know each other and begin a season of deep friendships.